-- Take your top arm and grab the foot on your bottom leg, pulling it up towards you even more.
-If you can’t grab it, just get your arm as close to it as possible.
+- Take your top arm and grab the foot on your bottom leg, pulling it closer.
+If you can't grab it, just get your arm as close to it as possible.

-- Next, as you hold onto your legs, begin to rotate your head and neck as if you’re trying to look over your shoulder.
+- Next, as you hold onto your legs, rotate your head and neck as if trying to look over your shoulder.
 Rotate as much as possible.
 You should feel the mid and lower portions of your back getting “wound up.”

 - Release yourself from the wound-up position (but don't let go of your legs) and then repeat a few more times.
 Be sure to then lay on your other side and target your spine in the opposite direction.

 Arthritic joints also require movement, but for a slightly different reason than non-arthritic joints that are simply jammed up a bit.
 In order for joints to stay healthy, they require movement.